asaritech/ukey1-php-sdk/README.md

 ## Contact

 Reporting of any [issues](https://github.com/asaritech/ukey1-php-sdk/issues) are appreciated.
-If you want to contribute or you have a critical security issue, please write us directly to [developers@asaritech.com](mailto:developers@asaritech.com).
+If you want to contribute or you have found a critical bug, please write us directly to [developers@asaritech.com](mailto:developers@asaritech.com).